ebirukov/URLshortener/README.md

     where "v2" option use URLStorageImplV2 implementation class

-## Additional

 The URLStorageImplV2 class, instead of randomly generating 5 alpha-numeric keyword, uses an incremental alpha-numeric counter.
 This allows you to store web links in an array, adding and searching by the index of the array.

 This approach reduces memory consumption for storing web links and simplifies the use of external storage sources.